TGit-Tech/AgIrrigationRemoteControl/README.md

 ![Hand Remote](/pics/Hand_PumpControl_Units.png)
 # Overview
-- A solid urban 2-Mile range; possibly more depending on location and setup
+- A solid rural 2-Mile range; possibly more depending on location and setup
 - One Hand-Remote can control multiple pumps
 - Multiple Hand-Remotes can control one pump
 - Simple addition of a digital pressure gauge for water pressure monitoring